gx9702/UA-TypeRepository/Core/Part3/DataTypes/Image/readme.md

 <!-- datatype -->
 ## Image
+Describes a value that is an image encoded as a string of bytes.
 <!-- end of description -->
 The fields of the Image DataType are defined in the following table: